aTerriblySadCat/aterriblysadcat.github.io/reports/uselessdisk/uselessdisk.md

 The entire malware can essentially be boiled down to this single function.

-We will be going through this malware, one function at a time.
+We will be going through this function, one interesting line at a time.

 ![FUN_00401010](./images/13 - A pretty interesting function.png)

-### 5.2.
+#### 5.2.
 FUN_004012e0

 The first function we will be looking into is the only interesting, non-Win32 function this malware makes use of.